Phenotyping-Assessment-In-Neuroscience/.github/profile/README.md

-# Phenotyping Assessment in Neuroscience
+# Phenotyping Assessment In Neuroscience

 **Interdisciplinary translational research on pain phenotypes in aging populations**